thenexthub/Codira/docs/proposals/Initialization.rst

 The initialization model described above guarantees that objects are properly initialized before they are used, covering all of the major use cases for initialization while maintaining soundness.
-Objective-C has a very different initialization model with which Swift must interoperate.
+Objective-C has a very different initialization model with which Codira must interoperate.

 Objective-C Entrypoints
 ~~~~~~~~~~~~~~~~~~~~~~~
-Each Swift initializer definition produces a corresponding Objective-C
+Each Codira initializer definition produces a corresponding Objective-C
 init method.
 The existence of this init method allows object
 construction from Objective-C (both directly via ``[[A alloc]
 init:5]`` and indirectly via, e.g., ``[obj initWithCoder:coder]``)
 and initialization of the superclass subobject when an Objective-C class
-inherits from a Swift class (e.g., ``[super initWithCoder:coder]``).
+inherits from a Codira class (e.g., ``[super initWithCoder:coder]``).

-Note that, while Swift's initializers are not inherited and cannot
+Note that, while Codira's initializers are not inherited and cannot
-override, this is only true *in Swift code*.
+override, this is only true *in Codira code*.
 If a subclass defines an
 initializer with the same Objective-C selector as an initializer in
 its superclass, the Objective-C init method produced for the former
 will override the Objective-C init method produced for the